tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died_Part_2.md

 His wife, Sharma Aunty, noticed something was off, but because this was a middle-class Delhi suburb, her conclusions were entirely domestic.

-"I don't know what got into him, beta," Sharma Aunty had confided in my mother just yesterday on the porch, handing over a plastic container of leftover aloo poori.
+"I don't know what got into him" Sharma Aunty had confided in my mother just yesterday on the porch, handing over a plastic container of leftover aloo poori.
 "Since last Thursday, he hasn’t argued with me once.
 I told him to clean the fan, he cleaned the fan.
 I told him his brother’s family is coming for Diwali and he needs to sleep on the couch, he just stared at the wall and said, ‘Yes, sure’ No drama!
 No blood pressure complaints!"

 My mother chipped in, adjusting her spectacles.
 "Must be the meditation app he downloaded.
 Or maybe he’s finally getting a conscience."

 I had just stood there, holding the tiffin box, looking Sharma Aunty dead in the eye.
-Usually, I’d be staring at her Bata sandals, nodding politely.
+Usually, I’d be staring at her sandals, nodding politely.
 Now, my unblinking, heavy stare made her physically uncomfortable.
 She fidgeted with her gold bangles, her gossip-fueled confidence faltering under my gaze.

 "And what about you, beta?"
 Sharma Aunty asked, her voice dropping to that classic, passive-aggressive auntie register.
 "No dupatta today?
 Your neck is completely visible.
 And you’re looking so... sharp.
 And is that Jeans you are wearing?
 And tie up your hair…girls shouldn't stare so much, beta. *Nazar lag jayegi* (you'll attract the evil eye)."